Al Franken, Blake Farenthold, John Conyers among politicians accused of sexual misconduct in 2017

 Republicans said Texas GOP Rep. Blake Farenthold won't seek re-election amid sexual harassment allegations.

-House Speaker Paul Ryan, R-Wis., told reporters Thursday that Farenthold was “making the right decision to retire,” citing the “unacceptable behavior that has been alleged.”
+House Speaker Paul Ryan, R-Wis., told reporters on Dec.
+14 that Farenthold was “making the right decision to retire,” citing the “unacceptable behavior that has been alleged.”

-The news comes after the House Ethics Committee announced in early December that it was expanding an investigation into sexual harassment allegations against Republican Rep. Blake Farenthold of Texas.
+The news comes after the House Ethics Committee announced in early December that it was expanding an investigation into sexual harassment allegations against Farenthold.

 Lauren Greene, a former communications director in the congressman's office, alleged in a 2014 federal lawsuit that she was sexually harassed and fired soon after complaining of a hostile work environment.
 Farenthold said when the case was settled in 2015 that he didn't engage in any wrongdoing.